 During the 1800s, wife beating was extremely common in Britain.
 In the 1700s, an English common law came into effect that decreed that a husband had the right to “chastise his wife with a whip or rattan no bigger than his thumb, to enforce domestic discipline.
 For as he is to answer for her misbehavior, the law thought it reasonable to entrust him with this power of restraining her, by domestic chastisement in the same moderation that a man is allowed to correct his apprentices or children.”
 This law came to be known as the “law of thumb”.

 In the U.S.the courts continued to uphold a man’s right to punish his wife with violence until 1871.
 In his article “Wife Beating: An American Tradition”, David Peterson explores the history, social conditions and possible causes of wife-beating, during the mid to late 19th century.

-In many countries either there is no law to protect women from domestic violence, or there are existing laws which can not protect women from violence.
+In many countries either there is no law to protect women from domestic violence, or the existing laws are not effective to protect women from violence.
 Women with poor access to education and economic freedom are more likely to be financially dependent on their husbands, and less likely to report assaults to the police.
 Women taking legal actions against their husbands are not acceptable in many societies.
-In many cases, the law enforcement and the community leaders support the perpetrators.
+In many cases, law enforcement and community leaders support the male perpetrators, not the victims.

-When legal systems is not equipped to protect women from being abused, assaulted or killed by family members; how can we possibly dream of creating a world free from oppression and violence against women?
-I think a lot still need to be done before we reach the global goal of gender equality by 2030.
+When legal systems are not equipped to protect women from being abused, assaulted or killed by partners or family members; how can we possibly dream of creating a world free from oppression and violence against women?
+A lot still needs to be done before we reach the global goal of gender equality by 2030.

 In Nigeria, the beating of a wife for ‘the purpose of correction’ is legal by use of (Section 55 (1) (d) of the Penal Code)!